neids0n/docker-otrs/README.md

 shell> /opt/otrs/bin/Cron.sh stop
 ```

-# :bulb: How to use this image
+# 💡 How to use this image

 ##  Deploy OTRS
 ```